• Home

 Jump to Recipe Print Recipe

-Flatbreads, even these butternut squash flatbreads, are a tricky thing to correctly and appropriately attribute.
-There are so many variations of breads that you roll out and griddle, from pita which is yeasted and grilled, to naan which can be baked or fried, to paratha, a whole wheat dough cooked on a tawa and then shallow fried, and then all the way to tortillas, our unleavened, pressed and cooked staple.
+Flatbreads, even these Butternut Squash Flatbreads, are a tricky thing to correctly and appropriately attribute.
+There are so many variations of bread that you roll out and griddle, from pita which is yeasted and grilled, to naan which can be baked or fried, to paratha, a whole wheat dough cooked on a tawa and then shallow fried, and then all the way to tortillas, our unleavened, pressed and cooked staple.

 Table of contents